liblaf/copier-python/README.md

 <h1>Copier Python</h1>

-This repository provides a robust Python project template with advanced features including lazy loading, comprehensive linting, and flexible package management.
-It offers a streamlined development experience with automated initialization scripts, customizable build configurations, and support for modern Python tooling.
+This repository provides a comprehensive Python project template with automated workflows for CI/CD, dependency management, and code quality enforcement.
+It features advanced tools like MegaLinter for static analysis, Copier for template updates, and Pixi for package management, making it ideal for building maintainable Python projects with minimal setup.

 [![][copier-shield]][copier-link] <br />
 [![][github-contributors-shield]][github-contributors-link]